stan-dev/docs/README.md

 ## Generating the static site

-1. Install R packages:  bookdown
+1. Install R packages:  bookdown, arm

 2. Install on OS and ensure on PATH: pandoc, pandoc-citeproc, pdflatex